TaimoorCodes/TaimoorCodes/README.md

 Feel free to reach out for collaborations or just a chat.
 I'm always open to discussing new projects and creative ideas.

-- 📫 How to reach me: (mailto:hello@taimoor.design)
+- 📫 How to reach me: hello@taimoor.design
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I type really fast ⌨